-From your 2020-2021 income year, you will be required to get your R&D activities approved by the Commissioner before you will be eligible to claim for an R&D tax credit.
+To claim the research and development (R&D) tax credit, you need to enrol for the tax credit through myIR.
+Get your R&D activities approved by the Commissioner before you will be eligible to claim for an R&D tax credit.
 This is known as general approval.
 You should apply for and obtain general approval before you file your income tax return and R&D supplementary return.

-If you have or expect to have more than \$2 million of eligible R&D expenditure in a tax year, then you must either:
+If you have or expect to have more than \$2 million of eligible R&D expenditure in a tax year, then you can either:

-- · obtain general approval for each R&D activity, or - seek recognition as a significant performer, which will require you to provide Inland Revenue with an estimate of your R&D expenditure, obtain criteria and methodologies approval, and then provide an R&D certificate with your supplementary return, confirming that your R&D expenditure was reviewed by an R&D certifier and calculated in accordance with the approved criteria and methodologies.
-This alternative is known as the significant performer regime.
+- obtain general approval for each R&D activity, or - seek recognition as a significant performer, which will require you to provide Inland Revenue with an estimate of your R&D expenditure, obtain criteria and methodologies approval, and then provide an R&D certificate with your supplementary return, confirming that your R&D expenditure was reviewed by an R&D certifier and calculated in accordance with the approved criteria and methodologies.
+This alternative is known as the significant performer regime. - The due date to apply for general approval is the last day of the 3rd month after your balance date for the relevant tax year (30 June for taxpayers with a 31 March balance date). - The due date to obtain criteria and methodologies approval is on or before the last day of the 6th month before the end of the first income year (application date) to which the criteria and methodologies relates to (30 September for taxpayers with a 31 March balance date).

-If you have not applied for general approval or been recognised as a significant performer by the relevant deadline, which is 7 May for businesses with a standard balance date, you will not be able to claim R&D tax credits for that year.
+If you have not applied for general approval or been recognised as a significant performer by the relevant deadline, you will not be able to claim R&D tax credits for that year.